Picardo Farm: Creation

 The Picardo family arrived in Seattle in the 1890s from Salza Irpina in the southern Italian province of Avellino.
-The three brothers—Ernesto (who became the family patriarch), Orazio, and Sabino—resisted the gold rush fever of the Klondike and set up farming in South Park along the Duwamish River.
+The three brothers—Ernesto (who became the family patriarch), Orazio, and Sabino—set up farming in South Park along the Duwamish River.

 In 1922 they swapped a house in South Park for a piece of land that had been part of what was known as the "Ravenna Swamp".
 The family farmed the 20 acre at 25th Avenue Northeast and Northeast 80th Street from the 1920s to about 1962 or '63.
 Architect Victor Steinbrueck, writing in 1962, called it "an unusual reminder of the past" and praised its old barn (now demolished) as "a simple example of the anonymous architecture that has always been part of the local scene."
 Rainie Picardo leased out plots for a few more years, and then the city bought the land.

 Ravenna Swamp

-While the peaty soil was a blessing for a farm, it was not so for buildings.
-Some small houses were built along 25th Avenue just south of Picardo Farm.
-They were effectively floating on the peat bog.
-When the city put in sewer lines along 25th Avenue, the situation worsened: the water table sank, and houses began to slide off of their foundations.
+The peaty soil was ideal for farming but was poorly suited for buildings.
+Some small houses were built along 25th Avenue just south of Picardo Farm and were effectively floating on the peat bog.
+When the city installed sewer lines along 25th Avenue, the water table sank and houses began to slide off of their foundations.
 The city eventually purchased these lots to build the Dahl Playfield.
 At least one of the houses was moved to a new site.

 Venus statue controversy

-The soil isn't the only thing that has put Picardo Farm on the map: it's also known for Steve Anderson's 21/4-foot-high bronze statue known as the Picardo Venus: "Pregnant, naked, hair in dreadlocks and sporting a sparkling nose stud".
-Sitting next to a children's play area, the statue was originally quite controversial.
-One P-Patch gardener remarked of it, "She’s glorifying fertility a little too much for kids, isn’t she?"
+The Picardo Farm was also known for Steve Anderson's 21/4-foot-high bronze statue known as the Picardo Venus: "Pregnant, naked, hair in dreadlocks and sporting a sparkling nose stud".
+The statue attracted criticism due to its placement next to a children's play area.
+One P-Patch gardener remarked of it, "She's glorifying fertility a little too much for kids, isn't she?"
 Nonetheless, a January 2000 poll of the Picardo gardeners resulted in a decision to keep the statue.